Lotus Elan: Influence

 The car designer and engineer Gordon Murray said "Series 3 Lotus Elan... it's still, in my opinion, probably the best-handling sports car that's ever been made...
 If anybody wants to know what good steering is, just jump in the 60s Elan."

 Owners, drivers and in the media

 This generation of the two-seater Elan was famously driven by Diana Rigg in the character of Emma Peel in the 1960s British television series The Avengers.

 The reference to a car accident in the Beatles song "A Day in the Life" was apocryphally based on Tara Browne's fatal accident in his Lotus Elan.

-Famous celebrities, past & present, who owned and/or drove a Lotus Elan include:
+Famous celebrities, past and present, who owned and/or drove a Lotus Elan include: